 Make sure to dispose of tin foil, cling film, skewers and other BBQ essentials properly as well as food leftovers.

 Pets love to hunt out scraps and to lick up delicious smelling grease, but accidentally swallowing tin foil or skewer splinters can do serious damage.

-Metal skewers can also be hazardous if trodden or chewed on, as they can piece delicate areas such as the paws or the roof of the mouth.
+Metal skewers can also be hazardous if trodden or chewed on, as they can pierce delicate areas such as the paws or the roof of the mouth.
 Ensure any broken glass from dropped glasses is cleaned up thoroughly as this too can injure their paws.

 Grease that drips onto the floor can cover pebbles and stones that a pet could mistake for edible morsels, so use a drip tray to keep the grease off the ground.

-Keep their water bowl topped up so they always have something cool to drink and make sure all your guests are aware of what they can and can’t do.
+Keep your pets water bowls topped up so they always have something cool to drink.

 Just because a BBQ is no longer in use, doesn’t mean it can be forgotten about as they can remain incredibly hot for many hours afterwards.

-Ensure to keep the lid closed so that your pet doesn’t climb up to eat up any scraps left behind and grill their paws by accident.
+Ensuring the lid is kept closed is important so that your pet doesn’t climb up to eat up any scraps left behind and burn their paws by accident.

-If you have a traditional rather than gas BBQ then make sure you dispose of hot coals in buckets of water instead of spreading them on the ground, so pets don’t walk on them and injure their paws.
+If you have a traditional rather than gas BBQ then make sure you dispose of hot coals in buckets of water instead of spreading them on the ground, to ensure pets don’t walk on them and injure their paws.